Pornography laws by region: India

 In October 2018 the government directed Internet service providers to block 827 websites that host pornographic content following an order by the Uttarakhand High Court.
 The court cited the rape of a 10th standard girl from Dehradun by four of her seniors.
 The four accused told police that they raped the girl after watching pornography on the Internet.

 Indonesia

-A law passed in 2010 states any “pictures, sketches, photos, writing, voice, sound, moving picture, animation, cartoons, conversation, gestures, or other communications shown in public with salacious content or sexual exploitation that violate the moral values of society” will have offenders face up to a 15 year jail sentence.
-With the maximum penalty for downloading pornographic material is a 4 year jail sentence or a 2 billion rupiah ($219,200) fine.
+A law passed in 2010 states any "pictures, sketches, photos, writing, voice, sound, moving picture, animation, cartoons, conversation, gestures, or other communications shown in public with salacious content or sexual exploitation that violate the moral values of society" will have offenders face up to a 15-year jail sentence.
+With the maximum penalty for downloading pornographic material is a 4-year jail sentence or a 2 billion rupiah ($219,200) fine.

 Japan

 Pornography is legal in Japan; however, there are restrictions.
-Genitalia must be pixelated or censored and all participants must be 18 years of age or older.
+Genitalia must be pixelated or censored under Article 175 of the Criminal Code (1907) and all participants must be 18 years of age or older, unless it is of a fictional characters.